 Welcome to an exciting year of 3rd grade!
-This is my 10th year teaching third grade at Grundy.
+I began teaching third grade at Grundy in 2008.
 I have a Bachelor’s degree in Elementary Education from Bradley University, a Master’s degree in Curriculum & Instruction from Illinois State University, and a second Master’s in Elementary Education.

 I love teaching and feel blessed to be working in a district with great students, supportive parents, and an amazing staff!
 My husband Nick and I live in the Morton/Groveland area.
-We have one son and many fur babies including dogs, chickens, ducks, and miniature horses.
+We have two boys and many fur babies including dogs, a cat, and miniature horses.
 I am very passionate about teaching and learning.
-I feel honored to have the opportunity to prepare students for not only the next grade level, but for life as well.
+It is an honor to have the opportunity to prepare students for not only the next grade level, but for life as well.
 My goal is to help each student reach their highest potential in a safe, structured environment.
-I want my students to have fun learning and love coming to school each day.
+I want my students to have fun learning and love coming to school each day!

 This is my 12th year teaching English Language Arts at MJHS.
 I graduated from Bradley University in 2004 with a degree in Elementary Education.
 While not in the classroom, you can find me coaching and sponsoring multiple extra-curricular activities.
 I have coached MJHS softball for 11 years.
 The last 3 years I have been an assistant coach for the Morton Lady Potters Girls’ Basketball team.
 In addition, I am co-sponsor of the MJHS student council.